cmdruid/core-cmd/README.md

 import { CoreDaemon } from '@cmdcode/core-cmd'

 const config : {
-  cookiepath : string    // Path to your cookie file (if different than datapath). corepath   : string    // Path to your bitcoind binary (if not available in PATH). clipath    : string    // Path to your bitcoin-cli (if not available in PATH). confpath   : string    // Path to your bitcoin.conf file (if exists). datapath   : string    // Path to your bitcoin data directory. isolated   : boolean   // Starts bitcoind with random ports so it doesn't conflict. network    : string    // Network to use (default is regetest). params     : string[]  // Additional params to use when starting bitcoind.
+  cookiepath  ?: string    // Path to your cookie file (if different than datapath). corepath    ?: string    // Path to your bitcoind binary (if not available in PATH). clipath     ?: string    // Path to your bitcoin-cli (if not available in PATH). confpath    ?: string    // Path to your bitcoin.conf file (if exists). datapath    ?: string    // Path to your bitcoin data directory. params      ?: string[]  // Additional params to use when starting bitcoind and bitcoin-cli. core_params ?: string[]  // Additional params to use when starting bitcoind. cli_params  ?: string[]  // Additional params to use when starting bitcoin-cli. debug       ?: boolean   // Provides addition console output for debugging. isolated    ?: boolean   // Starts bitcoind with random ports so it doesn't conflict with an existing process. network     ?: string    // Network to use (default is regetest). throws      ?: boolean   // Ensure client and core process always throws an exception on error. verbose     ?: boolean   // Provides additional verbosity to console output.
 } = {}

 // Create a new daemon instance (with optional config).